shokreabozahra/class2-202/README.md

 ## Webpage

-This is a a project to programm a webpage.
+This is a a project to programm a website.

 This project is done by: Sahar Zahran.